The Capelli eigenvalue problem for quantum groups: Introduction

 Quantum Capelli operators, are defined in Section 9.
 Comparing the degree of quantum Capelli operators with the degree of the image of generators of $Z$ under $\Upsilon$ yields Theorem A (Theorem \ref{theorem:center_and_capelli}).
 Eigenvalue functions associated to quantum Capelli operators are introduced in Section \ref{section:van} and their relation to the image of central elements of $Z$ under the restricted Harish-Chandra map is explained.
 We show that these eigenvalue functions satisfy the defining properties of Knop-Sahi polynomials by combining facts about the center of $U_q(\mathfrak{g})$ with structural properties of $\mathscr{PD}_{\theta}$.
 This establishes Theorem B (Theorem \ref{thm:KSpoly}).

-{\bf Acknowledgements.} A preliminary version of these results was presented by G. Letzter at the Workshop on Symmetric Spaces, Their Generalizations, and Special Functions, University of Ottawa, 2022, which was sponsored by grants from the Fields Institute and the NSF.
+{\bf Acknowledgements.} The authors extend special thanks to the referee for a careful reading and many insightful suggestions.
+A preliminary version of these results was presented by G. Letzter at the Workshop on Symmetric Spaces, Their Generalizations, and Special Functions, University of Ottawa, 2022, which was sponsored by grants from the Fields Institute and the NSF.
 The research of S. Sahi was partially supported by NSF grants DMS-1939600, DMS-2001537, and Simons foundation grant 509766.
 The research of H. Salmasian was partially supported by an NSERC Discovery Grant (RGPIN-2018-04004).